Hagnap/iphone-calculator-recreation/README.md

 * Dealing with multiple decimal places

 ## Known Issues
+* Has issues when the toggle-negative (+/-) function is used on an operand
+  * Ideally if the +/- is used after selecting operand the next number inputted would be negative, at the moment it does not do that.
-* Has issues when the second number used is a negative number
+  * The second operand is only casted to a negative value of itself if the +/- button is pressed when the number is displayed
-  * ex: 1 - -1 will result in an error